mookerji/nc-2020-dat/about.md

 permalink: /about
 ---

-Work-in-progress tracking the state of county voter registrations in North Carolina for the 2020 General Election.
+Tracking the state of county voter registrations in North Carolina for the 2020 General Election.

 Methodology:

 - New voter registrations measured from 02-28-2020.
 - Voting eligible determined from the all adults (natural-born and naturalized) over age of 18, based on the [2018 ACS Survey][acs].
+We do not include margins of error.

 Sources: